 SOURCE: EastBridge Investment Group

-EastBridge Investment Group focuses on high-growth companies in Asia, offering IPOs, Joint Ventures and Merchant Banking services.
-The Company targets industries in the education, internet, energy, mining and service sectors.
+EastBridge Investment Group focuses on high-growth companies in Asia and in the United States, offering IPOs, Joint Ventures and Merchant Banking services.
+The Company targets industries in electronics, real estate, auto, metal, energy, environmental, bioscience and food retail distribution.
 To learn more about EastBridge Investment Group go to our web site: www.EbigCorp.com.
 To receive EBIG's email alert, send a blank email to info@EbigCorp.com.
-Join us on Facebook at the following link: http://www.facebook.com/ebigcorp .